Deep Learning in steganography and steganalysis from 2015 to 2018: Steganography by deep-learning

-The first step consists of learning to a network to synthesize images.
+The first step consists of deriving a network able to synthesize images.
 In this paper, the DCGAN generator \cite{Radford2015_DCGAN} is used to synthesize images with a preliminary learning thanks to GAN methodology.
-Thus, when fed with a vector of fixed-size uniformly distributed in $[-1, 1]$ the generator synthesizes an image.
+When fed with a vector of a fixed-size uniformly distributed in $[-1, 1]$ the generator synthesizes an image.
 The second step consists of learning to another network to extract a vector from a synthesized image; the extracted vector must correspond to the vector given at the input of the generator which synthesizes the image.
-Finally, the last step consists of sending to Bob the network that extracts.
-Now, Alice can map a message to a fixed-size uniformly distributed vector, and then synthesize an image given the vector, and send it to Bob.
+Finally, the last step consists of sending Bob the extraction network.
+Now, Alice can map a message to a fixed-size uniformly distributed vector, and then synthesize an image with the given vector, and send it to Bob.
 Bob can extract the vector and retrieve the corresponding message.

-The approaches with {\it no modifications} date for many years, and it is known that one of the problems is that the number of bits that can be communicated is lower compared to the approaches with modifications.
+The approaches with {\it no modifications} have been around for many years, and it is known that one of the problems is that the number of bits that can be communicated is lower compared to the approaches with modifications.
 That said, the gap between the approaches by {\it modifications} versus {\it no-modifications} is beginning to narrow.